riastradh/fidosig/README.md

 signers on a single document, and use `fidosig verify` in scripts to implement verification policies such as thresholds.

-- **WARNING: Fidosig is a draft work in progress.
+- **WARNING: Fidosig is an experimental draft work in progress.
 All the data formats, command line interfaces, APIs, and the details of the signtaure scheme are subject to change during development until various details have been sorted out.**

 Features